pudly/schmopera-hugo/content/articles/carmen-another-tillotson-triumph.md

 <figcaption>Yeawon Jun as Micaela and Jax Hassler as Don José in Carmen, Regina Opera, 2026.
 Photo: Wayne N. Olsen.</figcaption>
 </figure>

 The great scenes carefully created by composer Bizet and librettists Meilhac and Halevy, were all there.
 Yeawon Jun, as the sad, jilted Micaela delivered a lovely "Je dis que rien ne m'épouvante".
 The famous Act II "Quintet" with its rapid turn-taking between soprano (Veronica Mak), mezzos (Ms. Tillotson and Manya Gaver-Holmes,) baritone (Keunwon Park) and tenor (Thibault Courtois) was adroit and flawless and prompted one of the biggest ovations in the program.
-And Seoyong Lee as Escamillo commanded the stage during his toreador song ("Votre toast, je peux vous le rendre").
+And Seoyong Lee as Escamillo commanded the stage during his Toreador song ("Votre toast, je peux vous le rendre").

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1779994393/PERFORMANCE.Still017_w5oefv.jpg){{% /md %}}
 <figcaption>A scene from Regina Opera's Carmen, 2026.
 Photo: Wayne N. Olsen.</figcaption>